Island Council (Pitcairn)

 The Island Council is the legislature of the Pitcairn Islands, a British Overseas Territory in the Pacific Ocean.
 The Island Council is a democratic, elected body formed of ten members.

 Structure

-The Council has ten members, seven (five Councillors, the Mayor, and the Deputy Mayor) of whom are elected by popular vote and are the only members that are allowed to vote during any Council meeting.
+The Council has ten members.
+Seven of these (five Councillors, the Mayor, and the Deputy Mayor) are elected by popular vote, and are the only members allowed to vote at Council meetings.
 The other three are ex-officio members: the Administrator (who serves as both the head of government and the representative of the Governor of the Pitcairn Islands), the Governor, and the Deputy Governor.
 The Councillors and the Deputy Mayor all serve two year terms.
 The Mayor is elected for three years and is eligible to serve a second term in office, whilst the Administrator is appointed by the Governor for an indefinite term.

 The council has approximately one member for every five people on Pitcairn, making it the most representative official legislature of any country, non-sovereign entity, or unrecognized state in the world.